Brockport, New York

-Brockport is a village in the Town of Sweden, with two tiny portions in the Town of Clarkson, in Monroe County, New York, United States.
-The population was 7,104 at the 2020 U.S. Census.
+Brockport is a village in Monroe County, New York, United States.
+Most of the village is within the town of Sweden, with two small portions in the town of Clarkson.
+The population was 7,104 at the 2020 U.S. census, down from 8,366 in 2010.
 The name is derived from Heil Brockway, an early settler.
-It is also home to The College at Brockport, State University of New York.
+It is home to SUNY Brockport.